Courts of England and Wales

 The Court of Appeal, the High Court, the Crown Court, the County Court, and the magistrates' courts are administered by His Majesty's Courts and Tribunals Service, an executive agency of the Ministry of Justice.

-There have been multiple calls from both Welsh academics and politicians however for a Wales criminal justice system.
+There have been multiple calls from both Welsh academics and politicians for a Wales criminal justice system.

 Supreme Court of the United Kingdom

 The Supreme Court of the United Kingdom is the highest appeal court in almost all cases in England and Wales.
-Before the Constitutional Reform Act 2005 this role was held by the House of Lords.
+Before the Constitutional Reform Act 2005 this role was held by the Appellate Committee of the House of Lords.
 The Supreme Court is also the highest court of appeal for devolution matters, a role previously held by the Judicial Committee of the Privy Council.

 The Supreme Court has a separate administration from the other courts of England and Wales, and its administration is under a Chief Executive who is appointed by the President of the Supreme Court of the United Kingdom.